-“Hear are a few pictures of our model train that i was telling you about.
+“Here are a few pictures of our model train with mountains from plaster paris, that i was telling you about.

 The boats are made out of tooth picks for the sides and the bottom of them are made from corn dog stick’s.